terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 * If you have phased data, you can generate an unfolded SFS.
 Unfolded spectra are 'better' in that they have more data and can provide higher quality reconstructions.
 However, in many cases, a folded spectrum (in which you cannot identify derived alleles, so you cut the number of bins in half) is a safer bet.
 This walkthrough assumes you want to calculate folded spectra
 * If you want to generate an unfolded spectrum, just add: --unfolded, and then change the appropriate line in the Stairway blueprint file
 * If running on multiple populations, this script will generate both individual population spectrums and also multi-dimensional spectra.
 The latter can sometimes take a long time, so consider dropping populations before this stage if this ends up being an issue for you.
+* If not using the 'vcf-all' flag in populations, use the --total-length flag to specify the total number of genomic sites surveyed, which should help ensure the 0 bin (monomorphic sites) is more accurate

 #### Obtain your SFS
 Navigate to your output folder, and open the fastsimcoal2 subfolder.
 View your population of interest's SFS using cat.